Use Learn to understand and apply the system. Use Standards when you need the governing contract.

 What to keep in view

-• The Domain Specification tells you what the domain means.
+The Document Role tells you what the domain means.

-• The example Artifact Document tells you what a successful implementation looks like.
+The example Artifact Documents tell you what a successful implementation looks like without overriding the standards.

 Practical checkpoints